Esri/military-tools-geoprocessing-toolbox/README.md

 # military-tools-geoprocessing-toolbox

-contains a Python toolbox and supporting files.
-It also contains a Python package to install the Military Tools toolbox as a system toolbox in ArcGIS Pro.This toolbox is one component that is a part of the Military Tools product.
+The Military Tools toolbox is an ArcGIS Python Toolbox supporting defense and intelligence workflows.
+This toolbox a component of the [Military Tools for ArcGIS product](http://solutions.arcgis.com/defense/help/military-tools/).

 ![screenshot of tools](m-t-g-t_screenshot_600x400.png)